vincentbryanc/crud-nextjs-tailwind-firebase/README.md

-# CRUD created with ReactJS, Tailwind, and Firebase
+# CRUD created with NextJS, Tailwind, and Firebase

 To run this app,